Course-based Undergraduate Research Experiences

-Theme-Based Biology labs offer Biology undergraduates the opportunity to do research with a small group of students.
+Course-based Undergraduate Research Experiences offer Biology undergraduates the opportunity to do research with a small group of students.
 Under the guidance of a Biology faculty member, the students will conduct research together on a defined project.
-Students will register in BIOL 4905, and receive course credit.
-Pre-requisite: Completion of BIOL 3810 with a grade of C or better.
+Students will receive course 3- 4 hours course credit.
+Pre-requisite: Completion of BIOL 3810 with a grade of C or better, or consent of instructor.
 For more information, or to find out how to register, please contact either the instructor of the course, or the Undergraduate Director at email@example.com.

 Molecular Parasitology BIOL 4905

 Meeting days/times: M/W 845-1145 am

 Did you know that a typical mitochondrion has ~800 different proteins, that a large proportion of mitochondrial proteins have no known function, and that relatives of the sleeping sickness and Chagas’ disease pathogens infect insects here in Atlanta?
 Come join the research effort to determine function of these unknown proteins in protozoa and how the mitochondrion is much more than the “powerhouse of the cell”!

 Meeting place PSC 330

 This lab will use real time data collection on amphibians and humans to highlight conserved structure and function with regard to vertebrate physiology.
 Examples of physiological processes that will be studied include nerve conduction, neuromuscular function and cardiovascular regulation.
 Students will read the literature, develop experimental protocols, conduct research and analyze / present their data.
 In short, this class will provide exposure to all major facets of the scientific process.